 Launched in 1996, ICQ was originally just an instant messenger service.
 While it enjoyed widespread popularity as an instant messenger in the 90s, the number of users has dwindled as more competitors began to spring up.
 This is doubtless one catalyst for ICQ expanding its range of services; the application’s versatile functions now also include video calls, although so far, it is only possible to set these up between two user profiles.
 However, a special feature was recently introduced for video chats: since 2016, ICQ for Windows, Android, and iOS has used end-to-end encryption.

 Otherwise, ICQ has a number of similarities to Skype: for example, the application can be used to make calls to landlines and mobile networks for a fee, and of course, text messages can also be sent via its instant messaging service.
 All in all, the application’s range of functions is impressive.
-But whether ICQ can re-establish itself as a major player in the area of IP telephony remains to be seen.
 Although the program was once one of the marketing leaders in instant messaging, times have changed, and the biggest obstacle now preventing ICQ from regaining its position in the top spot is the comparative popularity of competing programs.

 The open source software, Jitsi, is geared towards users who are particularly concerned about the privacy of their communications.
 All calls (both with and without video) are encrypted.
 The chat function also allows users to activate encryption of the contents of their conversations.
 There is no official limit to the number of participants in one video conference – this primarily depends on the capabilities of the computer and the speed of the internet connection.
 Another unique feature of Jitsi is that users don’t need to sign up for an account in order to use the service; one can simply use the browser variant, Jitsi Meet.
 With this application, users just open up a conversation with a click of a mouse and add other people to the conversation by sending them a link.